ricetj/lighthouse-backstage/documentation/techdocs/docs/creating-docs.md

   - Creating Documentation: creating-docs.md
 ```

-Finally, you should create a yaml file that contains your documentation configuration.
+Finally, you should create a yaml file that contains your project configuration.
 This file includes your documentation name, description, and a reference to where your docs are stored.

 ```yaml
 apiVersion: backstage.io/v1alpha1